-Options and SAR's are not transferable otherwise than by will or the laws of descent and distribution and may be exercised during the lifetime of the optionee only by the optionee.
-The Committee, however, in its sole discretion, may permit an optionee to make certain transfers of non-qualified stock options.
-An option or SAR must be exercised prior to the termination of employment or service as an outside director of the Company, except as follows: (a) if employment of an optionee (other than an outside director) is terminated with the approval of the optionee's employer, the Committee in its discretion may permit the option or SAR to be exercised, to the extent it was exercisable at the date of termination, within three months after such termination but not after ten years of the granting thereof; (b) if employment of an optionee or service as an outside director is terminated on account of retirement, the Committee in its discretion may permit the option or SAR to be exercised, to the extent it was exercisable on the date of termination, within five years after such termination but not after ten years of the granting thereof; (c) if employment or service is terminated on account of disability (as determined by the Committee), the option or SAR may be exercised, to the extent it was exercisable at the date of termination, within one year after such termination but not after ten years of the granting thereof; (d) in the event of death of the optionee while employed by the Company or one of its subsidiaries or affiliates or serving as an outside director of the Company, or within three months after termination of employment or service (or one year in the case of termination due to disability or five years in the case of termination due to retirement), the option or SAR may be exercised, to the extent it was exercisable at the date of death, within one year after the date of death but not after ten years of the granting thereof.
+Options and SARs are not transferable otherwise than by will or the laws of descent and distribution and may be exercised during the lifetime of the optionee only by the optionee.
+The Committee, however, in its absolute discretion, may permit an optionee to make certain transfers of non-qualified stock options.
+An option or SAR must be exercised prior to the termination of employment or service as an outside director of the Company, except as follows: (a) if employment of an optionee (other than an outside director) is terminated with the approval of the optionee's employer, the Committee in its discretion may permit the option or SAR to be exercised, to the extent it was exercisable at the date of termination, within three months after such termination but not after ten years of the granting thereof; (b) if a subsidiary or affiliate of the Company is divested, all outstanding options held by an optionee employed by such divested subsidiary or affiliate may be exercised by such optionee at any time within three (3) months after such divestiture, but not after ten (10) years from the date on which such options were granted; (c) if employment of an optionee or service as an outside director is terminated on account of retirement (as determined by the Committee), the option or SAR shall be fully exercisable at any time within five years after such termination but not after ten years of the granting thereof; (d) if employment or service is terminated on account of disability (as determined by the Committee), the option or SAR may be exercised, to the extent it was exercisable at the date of termination, within one year after such termination but not after ten years of the granting thereof; (e) in the event of death of the optionee while employed by the Company or one of its subsidiaries or affiliates or serving as an outside director of the Company the option or SAR shall be fully exercisable within one year after the date of death but after ten years of the granting thereof, and (f) in the event of death of the optionee within three months after termination of employment or service (or one year in the case of termination due to disability or five years in the case of termination due to retirement), the option or SAR may be exercised, to the extent it was exercisable at the date of death, within one year after the date of death but not after ten years of the granting thereof.

-The number of shares subject to options and SAR's, and the option prices and SAR exercise amounts, will be appropriately adjusted in the event of changes in the outstanding common stock by reason of stock dividends, recapitalizations, mergers, consolidations, spin-offs, split-ups, combinations or exchanges of shares and the like.
-The Board of Directors may at any time terminate or modify the 1998 Plan, except that without further approval of the stockholders it may not make any modifications which by law require such approval.
-The 1998 Plan will terminate on November 4, 2007.
-Options and SAR's outstanding at the termination of the 1998 Plan will not be affected by such termination.
+The number of shares subject to options and SARs, and the option prices and SAR exercise amounts, will be appropriately adjusted in the event of changes in the outstanding common stock by reason of stock dividends, recapitalizations, mergers, consolidations, spin-offs, split-ups, combinations or exchanges of shares and the like.
+The Board of Directors may at any time terminate or modify the 2001 Plan, except that without further approval of the stockholders it may not make any modifications which by law require such approval.
+The 2001 Plan will terminate on November 5, 2011, ten years after the date on which it is initially approved and adopted by the Board.
+Options and SARs outstanding at the termination of the 2001 Plan will not be affected by such termination.

-No determination has been made with respect to persons who may be granted options under the 1998 Plan.
-The last sales price of the common stock of the Company on the New York Stock Exchange on December 3, 1997 was \$57 5/16 per share.
+No determination has been made with respect to persons who may be granted options under the 2001 Plan.
+The last sales price of the common stock of the Company on the New York Stock Exchange on November 20, 2001 was \$52.90 per share.